 With a background in art & marketing, Sara is loving the chance to use her creativity to give old items a new life and to explore her artsy side.
 But the kicker for this mama is getting to do something she loves on a schedule flexible enough to allow her to be home with her three children.
 Throw in the fact that her husband’s hobby is building amazing things out of wood and you’ve got the perfect mix for Mama’s Happy!
-Look for Sara’s work at our Independence and St. Louis Park store and seasonal markets in Independence.
+Look for Sara’s work at our St. Louis Park store and seasonal markets in Independence.

 This lady (second mama from the left) brightens a room the minute she walks in the door.
 She’s up for anything, supportive of everything, and has a genuine love for “all the things”.
 But aside from exuding pure joy wherever she goes, she is also SUPER talented and creative.
 And she “loves her paintbrush”, just ask her.
 She prefers to stay in her lane of Pure White or Old White Chalk Paint®, but if she’s feeling a little “edgy” we can occasionally convince to break out the Old Ochre.
 I cannot imagine our team without Tammy, not just for the amazing work she does, but for the person she is.
 She makes us better.
 You can find Tammy’s work at our St. Louis Park store.

 Tauna started re-purposing while on maternity leave with her second child.
 In need of a creative outlet, she started redoing old furniture she inherited from her mom, who had inherited it from her mom.
 When she started to sell some pieces, she realized she was onto something.
 She was so excited to find that people actually wanted to buy something she had re-done!
 The groundwork was laid.
 In September of 2014 she was laid off from her “day” job, and while panic may have set in for some, Tauna knew just what to do.
 She picked up her paint brush and called Mama’s Happy.
 And she hasn’t had to look for a “real” job yet.